yesdog/Waterdog/README.md

 *Does Waterdog support synapse protocol?*

 No, Waterdog does not and will not support Synapse.
-There are several fundamental design flaws with that pattern that could put the stability of Waterdog at risk, so we will not support it.
+There are several fundamental design flaws with that pattern that could put the stability of Waterdog (or any other Synapse enabled proxy) at risk, so we will not support it.
 You are always better off running Nukkit or PocketMine servers in RakNet mode by setting the servers to offline (non-xbox) and configuring firewall access as normal.

 ## How To (Compiling From Source)